simonwjackson/elevate/packages/moonbeam/README.md

    Replace `<host>` with your gaming PC's hostname or IP, and `<app>` with the game or application you want to stream.

-For more usage examples and advanced configurations, refer to the [user guide](https://moonbeam.ing/getting-started/introduction/) section.

 ## Documentation

 Comprehensive documentation for Moonbeam is available at [docs.moonbeam.ing](https://moonbeam.ing/).